hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 The positive of this is that a poorly written query can perform well on OLAP.
 The negative is that fine-tuning the query might not always work because the query optimizer might translate it to the same plan as the suboptimal one.
 After all, SQL is a declarative language (TODO: expand).

-TODO: hint to possible future articles about differences in OLAP and OLTP principles

 - Apache Druid
 - Clickhouse